mdbo/porto-houses-web-scraper/README.md

-# porto-houses-web-scraper
+# porto-houses-web-scraper (WIP)
-Scrape real estate listings from idealista.pt for the Porto area, and perform exploratory data analysis on the resulting dataframe.
+Scrape real estate listings from casa.sapo.pt for the Porto area, and perform exploratory data analysis on the resulting dataframe.